Meet the Lab

 Xiangyu is a first-year doctoral student in the Applied Developmental Psychology program at Fordham.
 Her research interests center around the consequence and prevention of substance abuse, especially alcohol use and non-medical use of prescription drugs, among sexual and ethnic minority population.
 Xiangyu is currently working on follow-up program examine respondents’ attitudes towards Elise’s Sexting Survey with Dr. Fisher and Elise Bragard, which seeks to compare adolescent girls’ comfort with answering questionnaire to their comfort with discussing sex related sensitive topics in their every life.
 Xiangyu earned a Master's degree in Social Sciences from the University of Chicago, where she wrote her thesis on alcohol use and marital quality in older adults, and a Bachelor’s degree in Psychology from the University of Washington, Seattle.
 Prior to joining the lab, Xiangyu worked two years as a senior research assistant at China Cochrane Centre, where she worked on the college drinking prevention.

 Rimah Jaber, MA

-Rimah is the Interim Director of Academic Programs and Program Administrator of the NIDA-Sponsored Fordham University HIV and Drug Abuse Prevention Research Ethics Training Institute.
-She is also the Editor-in-Chief of the Center for Ethics Education Ethics & Society Blog.
+Rimah is the Program Administrator of the NIDA-Sponsored Fordham University HIV and Drug Abuse Prevention Research Ethics Training Institute.
+She is also the Editor-in-Chief of the Center for Ethics Education Ethics & Society blog.
 Rimah received her BS in Biology from John Carroll University and her MA in Ethics and Society from Fordham University.

 Past Doctoral Graduates